//TOBACCO HARM REDUCTION, REGULATION AND NEXT GENERATION PRODUCTS

 The prize is potentially healthier futures for a billion-plus adult smokers and a truly meaningful contribution to global public health.

 Watch the full panel discussion – ‘Legislation and regulation: health and economic consequences’ – on GFN.tv.
+You can also hear more from Joe as he champions the often understated role of adult smoker consumers themselves in driving THR in this interview.

 Follow us on LinkedIn and read more about our intentions to help create potentially healthier futures for our consumers on our corporate website.
 You are free to share this content with credit to Imperial Brands under a Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license.